-"I bought my dream car, a Ford Capri, in 1977 and drove it throughout the 1980s only replacing it with a Renault 21 in 1990.
-On a road trip through the Alps it betrayed the advertising promise and performed more like a sheep in wolf's clothing."
 "I had my Sierra for 10 years and loved it.
 I cried when the new owner drove it away.
 I've now got a Ford Focus.
 Driving just seems more of a chore now and the price of petrol makes you think twice about every journey..."
 Wendy, West Sussex

+lan, Buckinghamshire

-"I owned this 1972 MGB GT for 13 years.
-Now I drive an Audi estate which isn't as much fun but at least the heater works." lan, Buckinghamshire "I bought this MK1 Mini Cooper S in the late 80s and I've still got it.
+"I bought this MK1 Mini Cooper S in the late '80s and I've still got it.
 Now it's considered a real classic and worth quite a bit.
-I still love driving it now as muchas I did then, but not near speed cameras or potholes."
+I still love driving it now as much as I did then, but not near speed cameras or potholes."

 Richard, Hampshire